-Trying to cram as much Northern Michigan vacation into one Memorial Day weekend?
-Read on to discover 10 certified-fun travel ideas that can be enjoyed by both kids and adults—from biking, boating, golfing, and more, we’ve got all the bases covered.
+Trying to cram everything into one Memorial Day weekend?
+Read on to discover 10 certified-fun travel ideas that can be enjoyed by both kids and adults—biking, boating, golfing, and more, we’ve got all the bases covered.

 A cool freshness still lingers in the air, but if sunshine is on tap for the weekend, warmth is sure to be found anchored on Torch Lake’s notoriously blue waters.
 On the way, pick up a packed lunch from The Moose.
 The deli/convenience store in downtown Elk Rapids boasts a wide variety of sandwich, pizza, and salad options, along with plenty of snacks that will keep you fueled up for a day on the lake.
 Rent a boat at Torch River Marina and spend the day exploring Michigan’s deepest and second largest inland lake.
 If you are in the mood for some activity, dock in Alden in time for its Memorial Day Parade (at 1 p.m.) or toss over the anchor at the famous sandbar on the lake’s south end, a popular party spot.
 No worries if you are searching for a more peaceful outing, Torch Lake is known for its solitude, with plenty of sublime scenery.